And Soon the Darkness (1970 film): Plot

 Jane and Cathy are two young nurses from Nottingham who are taking a cycling holiday through rural France.
 While having lunch at a busy restaurant, Cathy notices a handsome man drinking alone at an adjacent table.
 Shortly after the women depart, the man also leaves the cafe on a Lambretta scooter.
 On a country road surrounded by farmland, the women are passed by the man on his scooter.
 Several minutes later, the women pass by him as he rests by a cemetery.

 As the women pass through a small village, they encounter the man again.
 Cathy, who has grown tired of cycling, decides she wants to sunbathe, and stops at a wooded area along the road.
 Jane agrees to rest momentarily, but the two women get into an argument over the trip itinerary, and Jane decides to continue on alone.
 Jane soon arrives at a rural roadside cafe, where the proprietor, Madame Lassal, warns her that the area is dangerous and that she should not be travelling alone.
 Meanwhile, Cathy, still sunbathing, becomes unnerved and senses she is being watched.
 Upon trying to leave, she finds that someone has destroyed the wheel of her bicycle.
 Moments later, she is confronted by an unseen assailant.

 Feeling guilty over leaving Cathy behind, Jane returns to the spot where she was sunbathing.
 She finds no sign of Cathy, apart from her camera lying in the grass.
 Moments later, the man the women saw earlier at the restaurant stops along the road on his scooter.
 He introduces himself as Paul, and Jane explains to him that she is looking for Cathy.
 Paul offers Jane a ride back to the village, where she believes Cathy may have gone.
-While questioning locals in town, Jane learns of an unsolved rape and murder of a young woman that occurred in the town the year before.
+While questioning locals in town, Jane learns of an unsolved rape and murder of a young woman that occurred in the town three years before, described by an English schoolmistress as 'quite a scandal".
 Meanwhile, Paul rides into the woods on his scooter to search for Cathy.